-We show the 10 degrees through 60 degrees to show some extreme examples.
-Already you see massive differences in terms of the area that is spread and covered by the 90 degrees, compared to how concentrated they appear in the 10 degree angle.
+We show the 10 degrees compared to 60 degrees for our demonstration.
+Already you see massive differences in terms of the area that is spread and covered by the 60 degrees, compared to how concentrated they appear in the 10 degree angle.

 In terms of intensity, we can think of the energy density or irradiance (mW/cm2).
 We can use several arrows in the graphic below to illustrate the differences in irradiance.
 We assume both LEDs are equivalent power, and we represent that because we use the same # of arrows in each beam.